Custom Uniform Methods

 Our process is simply the best.
 You want it, we make it.
 Easy as that.

 Contact us to #OvercomeAverage

-Embroidery is the craft of decorating fibric or other materials using a needle to apply thread or yarn.
-Designs can be set up for a flat stitch for most applications or a 3D puff design mostly used on hats.
+Embroidery is the craft of decorating fabric or other materials using a needle to apply thread or yarn.
+Designs can be set up for a flat stitch for most applications or a 3D puff design mostly used on hats

 Screen printing is a printing technique where a mesh is used to transfer ink onto a substrate, except in areas made impermeable to the ink by a blocking stencil.
 A blade or squeegee is moved across the screen to fill the open mesh apertures with the ink, and a reverse stroke the causes the screen to touch the substrate momentarily along a line of contact.
 This causes the ink to wet the substrate and be pulled out of the mesh apertures as the screen springs back after the blade/squeegee has passed.
 One color is printed at a time, so several screens can be used to produce a multicolored image or design

 DTG stands for Direct-to-Garment, and refers to a method for textile printing.
 Unlike other textile printing methods, such as heat transfer or dye sublimation, DTG printing process uses specialized ink in order to print directly onto the garment, using a DTG printer.
 The fabric fibers soak up the ink, and become part of the garment.